rabiaryal/task_manager_023/README.md

 ## Getting Started

+This app will be the basic implemenmtation of the bloc state management, Here i will be having 4-5 pages , which includes, Home Screen
+Add Task Screen
+Task Details Screen
+Setting Screen

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: